"You keep flying like that and you'll die real soon!"

 Springtime for Hitler: Your performance leads to the war going a bit too well for Osea, when the conflict was engineered by Belkan infiltrators to grind down both superpowers.
 Naturally, they take steps to correct this by removing you from the picture, which ultimately causes the whole plot to unravel.

 Stealth-Based Mission: Subverted in one mission, which is set up to minimize the chance that the target will detect the player's squad, but you get detected no matter what you do.
 A later mission plays this straight, as you can only allow the enemy to notice you after you've accomplished your main objective.
-There's a third mission that combines this with an Escort Mission: You have to escort a transport plane on a secret mission through a friendly AA defense net, which won't harm you but will shoot at the plane you're escorting since they're not using an official IFF signal.
+There's a third mission that combines this with an Escort Mission: You have to escort a transport plane on a secret mission through a friendly AA defense net, which won't harm you but will shoot at the plane you're escorting since they're not using a recognized IFF signal.

-Story Driven Invulnerability: Captain Hamilton.
+Story-Driven Invulnerability: Captain Hamilton.
 You can shoot him down in the big open area, or Edge can and credit Blaze for the kill.
 He just gets a new plane and comes after you again.

 Stupid Sacrifice: Chopper.
 He deliberately crashes his damaged plane into a recently-evacuated stadium in the middle of a city, ostensibly to avoid civilian casualties.
 The "stupid" part comes from the fact that he could have aimed for any number of other places, most obviously the large body of water next to the city, which would've allowed him to eject safely without endangering civilians.
 However, he had deliberately tried to keep his damaged plane up in the air for as long as possible to help with the defense of November City; they only had four planes taking on several squadrons, so having only three planes up in the air would've been understandably difficult.
 By the time he actually had time to evacuate, his ejection handle was already jammed and damaged beyond repair, making his crashing anywhere a moot point; he's still going to die.